TUDelft-IN4303-2014/assignments/milestone2-analysis/day6.md

       runtime/task/-
       runtime/types/-

 Again, the module name has to be the same as the file name and should include the path relative to the `trans` directory.
+You need to import this file into `trans/minijava.str`.
 Now you can turn off the generic checks:

     strategies